 The Matcon Cone Valve

-The patented Matcon Cone Valve is a revolutionary design which accounts for bridging, arching and core flow as a result of:
+The patented Matcon Cone Valve is a revolutionary design that accounts for bridging, arching, and core flow as a result of:

 - An innovative cone-shaped design

 - Raising and lowering the valve at the discharge outlet